mechawla/bots-ws/readme.md

-## Use Azure app service editor

-1. Make code change in the online editor.
+We will be using Azure Portal online tools for this workshop.

+##Pre-requisites

+Azure account to login to Azure [Portal](http://portal.azure.com)

+## General Notes

+1. We will use Node SDK for Bot Framework and use the Azure runtime running in Azure.
 2. Your code changes go live as the code changes are saved.

-## Create a Language Understanding bot with Bot Service
+## Step 1: Create a Language Understanding bot with Bot Service

 1. In the Azure portal, select Create new resource in the menu blade and click See all.
 2. In the search box, search for Web App Bot.